 So, let’s say a poker player starts off from 100NL poker tables with 6000$.
 Here’s a table showing how much money he is expected to make per month playing 100,000 hands (about 5 hours on a daily basis):

-July Update: Due to the recent comments this article received, I feel obliged to post a couple of screenshots which show that online poker can be profitable and the winrates I am discussing above are possible.
+July Update: Due to the recent comments this article received, I feel obliged to post a couple of screenshots that show that online poker can be profitable and the win rates I am discussing above are possible.